Lapin0t/grothendieck-cern/english.md

 > catastrophe, say, famine, etc.?

 I think there's already a basic misunderstanding.
-I didn't say that anyone in particular anyone in particular, or anyone else -- me, for example, transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
+I didn't say that anyone in particular anyone in particular, or anyone else---me, for example, transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
 If a fairy were to invest me with discretionary powers, I'd tell her I didn't want to.
 Indeed, I'm quite